djalmarodriguess/Machine_Learning_Curse_SimpliLearn/Practice Project l/README.md

 ## Visual Elements

-For detailed visualizations and plots of the results, please refer to the project's documentation in the [Practice Project l.ipynb](https://github.com/djalmarodriguess/Machine_Learning_Curse_SimpliLearn/blob/master/Practice%20Project%20l.ipynb) file.
+For detailed visualizations and plots of the results, please refer to the project's documentation in the [Project](https://github.com/djalmarodriguess/Machine_Learning_Curse_SimpliLearn/blob/master/Practice%20Project%20l/Practice%20Project%20l.ipynb) file.

 ## Future Updates